top of page

 The noun 'cronyism' has its roots in 19th-century America.
 It is believed to have originated in the United States during the era of Andrew Jackson's presidency in the 1830s.
 The term 'crony' is a colloquial variation of the word 'chronic,' which means a long-lasting friend or companion.
 'Cronyism' emerged as a way to describe the practice of showing favoritism to one's long-standing friends, associates, or close companions in business or political contexts.
 It implies that individuals in positions of power or authority are giving preferential treatment to those with whom they share personal relationships, often at the expense of fairness or meritocracy.
 'Cronyism' thus denotes a form of nepotism or favoritism rooted in personal connections rather than qualifications or competence, and it continues to be used to critique such practices in various spheres of life.

-Quiz: Find the meaning of the noun cronyism:
+Find the correct meaning of the noun cronyism:

 Try Again!